LMP Celebration of Excellence 2023: awardees

 We celebrated our graduates and award winners, as well as those who have retired, provided long service, or have been promoted this year.

 Our award winners are highlighted below, please join us in congratulating them.

 - Undergraduate Awards

 - Faculty Awards

-- Promotions: read more about this years' promotions, including a video of those promoted.
+- Promotions: read more about this years' promotions to associate and full professor.

-- Retirees and Long Term Service: We celebrate the careers of our Associate Professor Emeriti, and Professor Emeritus and give thanks to those who have reached service milestones.
+- Retirees and Long Term Service: We celebrate the careers of our retiring professors and give thanks to those who have reached service milestones.

 Third-year Specialist Pathobiology Award

 This award is given to the student in the Arts & Science Pathobiology Specialist Program who completes the two required 3rd-year courses with the highest combined, weighted score.